2015 dates announced - on 27-29 October 2015, EFIB will return to SQUARE, Brussels

-2015 dates announced - on 27-29 October 2015, EFIB will return to SQUARE, Brussels

->

-> Over 90 speakers joined us in October, for an insight into this exciting and rapidly evolving landscape and to be part of the process of building a stronger more sustainable biobased economy.
+Over 90 speakers joined us last year, providing an insight into this exciting and rapidly evolving landscape and were a part of the process of building a stronger more sustainable biobased economy.

->

-> Speaking across the 8 tracks, plenary programmes and pre-conference workshops, VP level representatives from leading companies DSM and Arkema, plus CEOs of successful SMEs Cristal Union, Photanol, MetGen and presented unique insights and case studies of innovative biobased projects!
+Speaking across the 8 tracks, plenary programmes and pre-conference workshops, VP level representatives from leading companies DSM and Arkema, plus CEOs of successful SMEs Cristal Union, Photanol, MetGen and presented unique insights and case studies of innovative biobased projects!